It’s Okay Not To Be Okay

 You know those days – like when you step out of bed into something wet, discovering it is kitty barf!
 This is after having a nice and grateful wake-up time.
 You stand there with the barf on your foot as you hop to the bathroom to wash it off.

-Then there is the sound of the phone ringing at O-dark-hundred and a voice at the other end in a panic, “We have to get that project done now and come into work!”
+Then there is the sound of the phone ringing at O-dark-hundred and a voice at the other end in a panic, “We have to get that project done now and come to work!”
 This comes from a person you resent and feel they are less qualified — and you are always bailing them out.
 Do not gloss over that frustration.

 It’s okay to feel those feelings.
 We are conditioned to think that having downtime and funky feelings are not okay.
 That is not true!